itzg/docker-minecraft-server/docs/types-and-platforms/index.md

 **From the sections to the left...**

-The **mod platforms** take a modpack identifier, file, etc and use that to select and download the appropriate version of a mod loader, such as Forge or Fabric, downloading declared mods/plugins, and apply any additional files.
-The mod platforms are selected by setting `MOD_PLATFORM`; however, for ease of use and compatibility, the selection can be set in `TYPE`.
+The **modpack platforms** take a modpack identifier, file, etc and use that to select and download the appropriate version of a mod loader, such as Forge or Fabric, downloading declared mods/plugins, and apply any additional files.
+The modpack platforms are selected by setting `MODPACK_PLATFORM`; however, for ease of use and backward compatibility, the selection can be set in `TYPE` or `MOD_PLATFORM`.

 The individual **server types** allow for selecting the mod loader / server type and specific versions of those.